-If you are appearing in civil services examination conducted by UPSC, in this article, you will get complete syllabus of Management.
+If you are appearing in civil services examination conducted by UPSC, in this article, you will get complete syllabus of Management Syllabus for UPSC.

-Here, in this post, you will find syllabus of ‘Management ‘ which is one optional subject of UPSC Mains Examination.
+Here, in this post, you will find the syllabus of ‘Management optional’ for IAS Mains Examination.
 To appear in UPSC Civil Services Mains exam, you need to have complete awareness about UPSC Mains Syllabus and exam pattern.
 To get complete information, you can check given links.

 PAPER – I